Krystian-key/Charity-Lab/readme.md

  - viewing, editing, deleting registered users,
  - an overview of the donations.
-- the possibility of defining the status of gifts (submitted / received / given) (we add an additional entity and link for statuses)
+- the possibility of defining the status of gifts (submitted / received / given)
 ````
 ````
 2. User profile: